 at Jamestown Settlement

-The first is a page from the February 16, 1624 “List of Living and Dead,” a list of the colony’s inhabitants taken following the March 1622 Indian uprising which lists Angelo, a negro woman.
-The second is the 1625 “Muster of the Inhabitants of Virginia.”
+The first was a page from the February 16, 1624 “List of Living and Dead,” a list of the colony’s inhabitants taken following the March 1622 Indian uprising which lists Angelo, a negro woman.
+The second was the 1625 “Muster of the Inhabitants of Virginia.”
 In June 1624, Virginia became a royal colony following the dissolution of the Virginia Company of London.
 King James I ordered Virginia’s leaders to make a record of the colony’s inhabitants and provisions.
 This muster was a house-by-house list which documents “Angelo A Negro woman in the Treasuror” living in the household of William Peirce at Jamestown.
 This entry is significant, because it identifies the ship on which Angelo arrived in Virginia, Treasurer.

 The Treasurer was one of two ships that arrived in Virginia in 1619 carrying Africans.
 These

 Angolans men and women had been captured in a series of wars against the Kongo and Ndongo

 kingdoms in west central Africa.
 As captives, they were forced to walk to Luanda, the major

 slave port, and boarded the San Juan Bautista, a slave ship bound for Vera Cruz on the coast of

 Mexico.
 In the Gulf of Mexico, the ship was attacked by to English privateers, the White Lion

 and Treasurer, and robbed of 50-60 Africans.
 The White Lion and the Treasurer then sailed up the